This throwaway moment in Patton Oswalt’s new Netflix special is a master class in creative resiliency

 A tiny, throwaway moment in his just-released new hour, I Love Everything, demonstrates the comic’s resiliency in real time, in a way that should be instructive for any public-facing creatives.

 About midway through the new special, which is Oswalt’s most consistently funny work in years, he trips over his words.
-It’s the kind of candid moment comedy specials generally edit out in an effort to present the most polished version of the performance as possible.
+It’s the kind of candid moment comedy specials generally edit out in an effort to present the most polished version of the performance possible.

 “So . . .
 I got invited . . . to the pre-new [sic],” the comic starts, teeing up a hilarious story about (not) attending the premiere of Solo: A Star Wars Story.
-(If you know anything about Oswalt’s legendary Star Wars dorkery, you’re excited to hear this story and you won’t be disappointed.)
+(If you know about Oswalt’s legendary Star Wars dorkery, you’ll be excited to hear this story.)

-Even before he flubs the word “premiere” by jumbling the word “new” into it, there’s a slightly-longer-than-it-should-be pause.
+Even before he flubs the word “premiere” by jumbling the word “new” into it, there’s a pause that’s half a beat too long.
 It’s something that might be awkward in the nervous hands of a less skilled performer, but Oswalt is far too seasoned for that to happen.

 “Oooh!
 Hang on, let me do that again,” he says, addressing the camera crew as much as the audience.
-It’s fairly standard to drop a line in the taping of a special; it’s just not something the maker of the special usually would let the eventual audience see.
+It’s fairly standard to flub a line in the taping of a special; it’s just not something the maker of the special usually would let the eventual audience see.

-Next, Oswalt abandons the production crew and, presumably yet unsure as to whether this moment will make the cut, addresses the live audience, to let them know they are still in the good hands of the total pro they were laughing with not 10 seconds before.
+Next, Oswalt abandons the production crew and addresses the live audience, to let them know they are still in the good hands of the total pro they were laughing with not 10 seconds before.

 “Oh, you get to see the behind-the-scenes making of this,” he says with a smile, as though his slight stumble was the best thing that could have happened.
 The audience responds with scattered giggles.